COVID19StatePolicy/SocialDistancing/data/README.md

 ## Data updates log

+### May 8, 2020 (8:47 am PST)

+**We are carefully tracking how states are easing particular distancing policies or parts of previously mandated policies.** To date, we have captured the formal easing or ending of policies in the following states: Alabama, Alaska, Arizona, Arkansas, Colorado, Florida, Georgia, Hawaii, Idaho, Iowa, Maine, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, North Dakota, Ohio, Oklahoma, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, West Virginia, Wisconsin, and Wyoming.
+We are prioritizing others with known actions to ease or end policies, and/or those that indicated upcoming plans to do so (e.g., Illinois, Indiana, Kansas, Kentucky, Louisiana, Nevada, New Hampshire, North Carolina, Pennsylvania, Rhode Island), and hope to include them soon.

+**_Beta dataset updates_**
+- **The beta dataset now includes 22 states:** Alabama, Alaska, Arkansas, Colorado, Georgia, Idaho, Iowa, Maine, Minnesota, Missouri, Mississippi, Montana, North Dakota, Ohio, Oklahoma, South Carolina, South Dakota, Tennessee, Texas, Utah, West Virginia, and West Virginia.
+Many other states have been transitioned to this format as well, but we are currently double-checking their linkages before pushing them to externally-facing beta dataset.

+- **The beta dataset is titled "USstatesCov19distancingpolicyBETA.csv".** We are actively maintaining the current dataset in parallel as we transition each state over to policy ID-linked format.
+When this transition is complete, what is currently called "USstatesCov19distancingpolicy.csv" will be replaced by what is currently our beta dataset.
+We will provide regular updates on this process.

+**_State updates_**
+- **Arizona**: "GathRecommendAny" deleted due to inadequate documentation upon re-review.
+- **Hawaii**: "NEBusinessClose" (DateEased added).
+- **Iowa**: "OtherBusinessClose" (DateEased added pertaining to close contact personal care services).
+- **Kansas**: "GathRestrict50" (DateEnded added), "GathRestrictAny" (DateEnded added), "GathRestrict10" (DateEnded added), "StayAtHome" (DateEnded added), "Quarantine" (new entry).
+- **Kentucky**: "Quarantine" (DateEnded added).
+- **Louisiana**: "PublicMask" (new entry, advisory).
+- **Michigan**: "NEBusinessClose" (DateEased added).
+- **Montana**: "SchoolClose" (DateEased added).
+- **Nebraska**: "RestaurantRestrict" (eased), "RestaurantRestrict" (eased).
+- **Ohio**: "GathRestrictAny" (DateExpiry updated), "GathRestrictAny" (DateExpiry updated), "NEBusinessClose" (DateEased added), "TravelRestrictEntry" (new entry), "PublicMask" (new entry, advisory).
+- **Texas**: "OtherBusinessClose" (DateEased added for gyms and massage parlors).
+- **Vermont**: "NEBusinessClose" (DateEased added).
+- **Wisconsin**: "NEBusinessClose" (DateEased added).

 ### May 7, 2020 (11:27 am PST)
 **We are carefully tracking how states are easing particular distancing policies or parts of previously mandated policies.** To date, we have captured the formal easing or ending of policies in the following states: Alabama, Alaska, Arizona, Arkansas, Colorado, Florida, Georgia, Idaho, Iowa, Maine, Minnesota, Mississippi, Missouri, Montana, North Dakota, Ohio, Oklahoma, South Carolina, South Dakota, Tennessee, Texas, Utah, West Virginia, and Wyoming.
 We are prioritizing others with known actions to ease or end policies, and/or those that indicated upcoming plans to do so (e.g., Hawaii, Illinois, Indiana, Kansas, Michigan, Nebraska, New Hampshire, Nevada, North Carolina, Pennsylvania, Rhode Island, Vermont), and hope to include them soon.